raineydavid/rsa/.github/ISSUE_TEMPLATE/how_do_i.md

 ---

 **Describe the question**
 A clear and concise description of what the question is.
+The Golden Rule: Imagine You’re Trying To Answer The Question, what do you need?

 **To Reproduce**
 Steps to reproduce the behavior: